The Group of Disjoint 2-Spheres in 4-Space: Unlinking Theorems

 which are the interior connected sum of the metabolic Whitney disks $W_i$ with the spheres $T_i$.
 We assert that the $V_i$ are cleanly immersed Whitney disks for $f$ with $S_{V_i}=\Phi(S_{W_i})$, satisfying $\lambda(V_i,V_j)=0$, and with algebraically transverse spheres $V_i^\dagger := \Phi(S_{A_i})$ satisfying $\lambda(V_i,V_j^\dagger)=\delta_{ij}$.

 To prove this assertion, first note that by our convention we represent the spheres $T_i$ by immersions with trivial normal bundle.
 In particular, adding them to $W_i$ does not change the relative Euler number of the Whitney disks.
-By Lemma~\ref{lem:W-sphere-homotopy-def} below, the class in $\pi_2M$ of any Whitney sphere $S_W$ is equal to $z\cdot [W]$ in the relative homotopy group $\pi_2(M,\partial M)$, so we have
+By Lemma~\ref{lem:W-sphere-homotopy-def} in the subsequent Section~\ref{sec:homotopy Whitney sphere}, the class in $\pi_2M$ of any Whitney sphere $S_W$ is equal to $z\cdot [W]$ in the relative homotopy group $\pi_2(M,\partial M)$, so we have

 It follows that $\lambda(V_i,V_j)=0$ because $\Phi$ is an isometry, and thus

 A similar comparison shows that $V_j^\dagger$ are algebraically transverse spheres for $V_i$:

 Since $\pi_1M$ is cyclic and thus a good group, we can apply Freedman's embedding theorem \cite[Cor.5.1B]{FQ} to obtain disjoint topologically framed embedded Whitney disks, regularly homotopic to $V_i$ and with algebraically transverse spheres.
 We continue to call the resulting collection of Whitney disks $V_i$.